dtrelogan/react-formstate/docs/api.md

 creates a model upon form submission.

-returns null if form state is invalid or if waiting on asynchronous validation.
+returns null if form state is invalid or if waiting on asynchronous validation or uploading.

 ```es6
 handleSubmit(e) {